bem/bem-xjst/migration/README.md

 # Tests

-`./node_modules/.bin/jest --bail`
+`npm test`

-# Mirgate from old DSL BEMHTML to JS syntax
+# Migrate from old DSL BEMHTML to JS syntax

 Take a look at https://github.com/bem/bem-templates-converter